Original Yang style

 Two Introduction courses

-From 1st of November and from the 2nd
+From 20th of March and from the 21st of March

 During the introduction course we will introduce the 24 Health exercises, Chi Kung and the beginning of the hand form.